France ~ Chateau de Chenonceau: Tour of the Ladies Chateau

 First stop was Chateau de Chenonceau which sits not just on the banks– but directly over the River Cher.
 Chenonceau is often referred to as the ladies chateau as its designers and owners were women.

-Upon entering the grounds, we walked down a long, sun-dappled tree covered pathway.
+Upon entering the grounds, we strolled down a long, sun-dappled tree covered pathway.
 Two lion statues acted as sentinels at the gates.
 Then, we passed the Marques Tower, the oldest standing building remaining from the original fortress built in 1432.
-The turrets are exactly what I imagine Rapunzel’s tower in fairy tales to look like.
+The turrets are exactly what I imagine Rapunzel’s tower in fairy tales.

 Our guide led us into the stone castle through the main entry with the original wooden doors.
 This section, built in 1513, was sold to King Francois I, in 1535, to pay back taxes and debts.
 In 1547, Henri II presented it to his mistress, Diane de Poitiers.
 Diane loved the chateau and lavished her feminine touches on the property.